apache/mxnet/docs/how_to/index.md

 # MXNet How To

-The how_tos provide a range of information from installation, basic concepts and general guidance to demos complete with pre-trained models, instructions, and commands.
+The how-tos provide a range of information from installation, basic concepts and general guidance to demos complete with pre-trained models, instructions, and commands.

 &nbsp;